kubevirt/community/design-proposals/network-vhostuser-binding-plugin/network-vhostuser-binding-plugin.md

 Kubevirt repo, and most specificaly [cmd/sidecars](https://github.com/kubevirt/kubevirt/tree/main/cmd/sidecars).

 ## Design
-This proposal leverages the KubeVirt Network Binding Plugin sidecar framework to implement a new `network-vhostuser-binding`.
+This proposal leverages the KubeVirt Network Binding Plugin sidecar framework to implement a new `network-vhostuser-binding-plugin`.

-`network-vhostuser-binding` role is to implement the modification to the domain XML according to the VMI definition passed through its gRPC service by the `virt-launcher` pod on `OnDefineDomain` event from `virt-handler`.
+`network-vhostuser-binding-plugin` role is to implement the modification to the domain XML according to the VMI definition passed through its gRPC service by the `virt-launcher` pod on `OnDefineDomain` event from `virt-handler`.

 `vhostuser` interfaces are defined in the VMI under `spec/domain/devices/interfaces` using the binding name `vhostuser`: